-The PA Program-provided iPad cannot be used in certain rare testing situations, such as the Physician Assistant Clinical Knowledge Rating and Assessment Tool (PACKRAT).
+The PA Program-provided iPad cannot be used in certain situations, such as the computer lab component of the PAS 6700 Biostatistics course.
 Students will have at least one month's notice of these situations.
-If students do not have access to a laptop on these occasions, they must notify the faculty well in advance of the testing date.
+If students do not have access to a laptop on these occasions, they must notify the faculty well in advance of the date on which it is needed.